-The Associate Vice President of Safety, Security and Emergency Preparedness, District Director of Emergency Management, Campus Safety Captains, and Coordinator & Clery Compliance Officer are authorized to transmit Timely Warnings to the College community.
-Timely best of their ability, the existence of an emergency event or threat.
+If an incident arises on campus that the College views as posing an immediate threat to the health and safety of the Broward College community, a college-wide alert will be issued via BC Alert.
+In most situations, the College Campus Safety Department and/or the police agencies assigned to the respective campuses are the ones who confirm, to the best of their ability, the existence of an emergency event or threat.
 Confirmation may also occur through other local emergency response entities (i.e. City/County Law Enforcement or Fire Rescue.)
 In the event of an emergency, Broward College will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the College community upon the confirmation of a significant emergency or dangerous situation involving immediate threat to the health and safety of students, faculty, staff, and visitors.

 Emergency notifications will be sent out without delay, and considering the safety of the community, once a credible emergency event or threat has been confirmed.
 The content will be determined, and the notice initiated, unless sending such a message will, in the professional judgment of the responsible College authorities, create a more serious emergency and/or compromise the College's efforts to assist a victim or, contain, respond to or otherwise mitigate the emergency.
 Once an incident is confirmed to pose a viable threat to life and property, the information is communicated to, and coordinated through the Associate Vice President of Safety, Security and Emergency Preparedness.

-When there is an immediate message required, the AVP of Safety, Security and Emergency Preparedness is the primary person responsible for activating initial BC Alert messages during time-sensitive emergencies, as practical and without jeopardizing life safety.
+When there is an immediate message required, the AVP of Safety, Security and Emergency Preparedness is the primary person responsible for activating initial BC Alert messages during timesensitive emergencies, as practical and without jeopardizing life safety.
 The District Director of Emergency Management serves as the secondary person responsible.
 If he/she is not available or capable of activating the system, the following individuals are also able to send out messages via all BC Alert methods:

 - Captain, Campus Safety Operations

 - Captain, Security and Support Services

 - District Director of Public Relations

-- Executive Director of Marketing & Strategic Communications
+- Executive Director of Marketing and Strategic Communications